ukanth/afwall/README.md

 Features
 --------
+* Support 4.x/5.x and 6.x versions of Android
 * Easy to install & simple to use
 * Free and open source
 * No advertisements
 * Choose your preferred language
 * Search for installed applications
+* Sort installed applications by installed date/uid/alphabatical order
-* Get a notification about new installed application
+* Get a notification about new installed application with internet permission
 * Blocked packets notification and filter
 * Password protection
 * Device Admin Support (Protect AFWall+ from uninstall)
 * Easy to manage your rules with a custom script
-* For any (stock) variant of Android version 4.xx - 5.
-(ICS, JellyBean, KitKat, Lollipop)
 * Ipv4/Ipv6 support
 * LAN-, VPN-, Tether-, Roaming-Control support
 * Tasker and Locale support